Olumba Olumba: Family

-Olumba Olumba Obu, referred to as “Sole Spiritual Head of the Universe,” had five children.
+Olumba Olumba Obu, referred to as “Sole Spiritual Head of the Universe,” had eight or nine children.
 The eldest children, Olumba Olumba Obu (Rowland) and Helen Ibum Udoh (née Olumba) were based in Nigeria.
-Three younger children, Ajah Obu, Fred Obu and Orlando Obu entered the US to pursue an education, and later set up residency, careers and family.
+Three younger children, Ajah Obu, Fred Obu, Mary Obu, Emmanuel Obu, Elizabeth Obu, and Orlando Obu entered the US to pursue an education, and later set up residency, careers and family.

 In 2000/2001, Rowland and Helen Ibum, began to contend for the right of succession to their father.
 This encompassed spiritual control of the Brotherhood of the Cross and Star, well as control of "the religion’s considerable finances."
 In Nigeria, this split led to violent clashes between followers, as well as lawsuits.

 By 2006, the disputes had spread to the US based siblings.
 Ajah Obu, “the Supreme Mother of Peace, Love and Justice,” and her brother, Fred Obu, filed lawsuits against one another, regarding the right to sell church property in the US.